 IPSAC-VN (International Pediatric Specialists Alliance for the Children of VietNam): A philanthropic organization with 501(c) (3) status, incorporated in 2009 in the US and in 2016 in Vietnam.
 Our volunteers are academic professionals of varying pediatric specialties (pediatric surgery/urology/ENT, anesthesiology, oncology, critical care, emergency medicine, neonatology, pediatric surgical nurse practitioners, etc.) and from US and non US health care institutions.

-Our mission is to enhance the care of the children in Vietnam through partnership with Vietnamese health care professionals to enhance the workforce and build the institutional capacity in pediatric.
+Our mission is to enhance the care of the children in Vietnam through partnership with Vietnamese health care professionals to enhance the workforce and build the institutional capacity.